2025 Cup of China: Ice dance

 Madison Chock and Evan Bates of the United States, three-time World Championship gold medalists, won the ice dance event in their Grand Prix debut, while Emilea Zingas and Vadym Kolesnik, also of the United States, finished in second place.
 "It felt really good to perform our flamenco for the first time here," Chock stated afterward.
 "We feel like this was a great start to our season and we're excited to get back home and bring more work before Skate America."
 Caroline Green and Michael Parsons of the United States, who had been in seventh place after the rhythm dance, withdrew from the competition after sustaining an injury.
-"We sustained an injury during the rhythm dances yesterday," Parsons stated prior to the free skate.
-"I didn't feel stable or strong enough to do this program safely with my partner...
-We... look forward to NHK."